rauc/rauc/docs/integration.rst

-To set up a system ready for pure EFI-based redundancy boot without any further bootloader or initramfs involved, you have to create an appropriate partition layout and matching boot EFI entries.
+To set up a system ready for pure EFI-based redundancy boot without any further bootloader or initramfs involved, you have to create an appropriate partition layout and either configure boot entries manually or let RAUC do that.

 Assuming a simple A/B redundancy, you would need: